-I am 100% CW station.
+I operate a 100% CW station.
 I am fortunate to have been elmered by an experienced operator who taught me the 'ins and the outs' of the hobby.
 I operate in a curteous and respectful manner and encourage other operators to also lead by example.

 I made the switch over to CW some years ago when I had a bad cold and sore throat.
 Since I couldn't talk into the mic I took up CW and have not looked back since!

 I operate a modest station in Herndon, VA during the week and a more capable contesting station in Rhinebeck, NY on weekends.
 I currently use both the Elecraft K3 and Kenwood TS590 radios.
-I like to experiment with antennas and at this time I am using a 10-40 Meter ground plane Vertical and a 6 - 20 Meter HexBeam as my main antennas.
+I like to experiment with antennas and at this time I am using a 10-40 Meter ground plane Vertical (Virginia) and a 6 - 20 Meter HexBeam (New York) as my main antennas.
 I also have a few wire antennas for the lower bands.
 I try and keep my power to only what is needed for the current band conditions.
 I have found that as my CW skills improve I am able to chase (and catch) quite a few rare DX stations.
 It's not so much the power as it is the timing.
 I have earned DXCC on 8 Bands - 10 Meters through 80 Meters - and just recently earned the 5 Band DXCC award after confirming my 100th DX station on 80 meters.
 This was all done using CW.

 I am from the old school and believe HAM operators should be courteous, respectful and helpful on the air.
-I am a member of CWops and volunteer as an instructor in the CWops CW Academy program as well as being one of the Advisors helping Hams learn CW and improve their skills.
+I am a member of CWops and currently serve as the co-manager of the CWops CW Academy program as well as being one of the Advisors helping Hams learn CW and improve their skills.
 I find this very rewarding.
 I have met and become friends with many new Hams and have picked up much wisdom learning new techniques from more experienced Operators.

 I also love to work DX and spend a fair amount of time on the lower CW parts of 20, 40, and 80 Meters in addition to 17 and 30.
 I enjoy rag-chewing and multiple contacts with the same station.
 You can usually hear me calling CQ around 7.035 +/- most evenings.
-If you want a little CW practice or just a friendly person to talk to then give me a shout!
+If you want a little CW practice or just a friendly person to talk to then give me a call!

 I like vacationing in other countries and operating as a DXpedition.
 My most recent trip was to St. Croix, U.S. Virgin Islands where I operated as KP2/AC4BT.
-I am planning to operate as 6Y5/AC4BT from Jamiaca in the summer of 2015.
+I am planning to operate as AC4BT/6Y5 from Jamaica in the summer of 2015.
 My other hobbies include Photography, Chess, Backgammon, and doing all kinds of logic puzzles.